boriguen/botob-sample-sdk/README.md

 ## Status

 - The current implementation uses recursion and may not scale too far.
 - Other potential implementations include linear equation resolution [via inverse matrix method]([http://onlinemschool.com/math/assistance/equation/matr/]) or [via gaussian elimination](http://onlinemschool.com/math/assistance/equation/gaus/).
+- Logging has not been added yet.
+- If the storage permission is denied, then the solve button will be disabled.
+The user can restart the app and accept permission or go to app info and give permission.